 Your standardized test scores: These give us another indication of your academic performance.
-We require prospective students to take either the SAT or the ACT.
+We accept both the SAT or the ACT.
 We suggest you take either test in the spring of your junior year, as well as in the fall of your senior year.
 Results should be forwarded directly to the Office of Undergraduate Admissions.
 SAT or ACT scores are recommended but not required of applicants 22 years of age or older.

 Your application essay: It’s key to your application.
 It tells us something about you beyond your grades and standardized test scores.
 It’s also an opportunity to stand out from other applicants, minimum of 250 words.

 Recommendations: We require at least one recommendation.
 It's best to select people who can vouch for you, like teachers, counselors, bosses, and other academic officials.